openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

   Time Zone Converter <http://www.timeanddate.com/worldclock/converter.html>`_

-To specify a name for the assignment as well as start and due dates for all student responses, complete these steps.
+To specify a name for the assignment as well as start and due dates for all learner responses, complete these steps.

 #.
 In the component editor, select the **Settings** tab.